martlaak-gmail/flickrsync/README.md

     ```sudo apt install flickcurl-utils libflickcurl-dev qt5-default libxml2-dev```

- 3. build the too, with:
+ 3. in the flickrsync source foulder, build the tool, with:

     ```qmake; make```